Bilimsel Raporlar

 Not surprisingly, their auditory ciritces change too.
 Within a short time the size of the region of the auditory cortex that responded to sound had increased.
 The strength of the electrical signals in the auditory cortex rose and measures of information processing in the cortex increased as well.
 Schwartz & Begley 192

-When scientists remove the cochlea of lab animals in one ear soon after birth.
-The number and size of auditory neurons in the brainstem are reduced.
+When scientists remove the cochlea of lab animals in one ear soon after birth, the number and size of auditory neurons in the brainstem are reduced.
 But this effect can be reversed again by providing sensory input.
 For instance, with congenitally deaf children given cochlear implants (which bypass the damaged sensory hair cells of the inner ear) and carry acoustic signals directly to the cortex of the brain, the sudden onset of sensory – in this case auditory – input leads to nearly perfect speaking and hearing as well as individuals with normal language development.
 Schwartz & Begley 125

 THE BRAIN AND SOME VALUABLE BRAIN STATISTICS